ScandiumSG/ITP_DiaryApplication/readme.md

     <a href="#top">back to top</a>
   </div>

 <!-- Work habits -->

 ## Work schedule and habits

 Developers of this project assign standard issues and bugfixes during meetings that occur on wednesdays and fridays.
 Assigned issues are worked on independantly by the people assigned to the issue, with a deadline for pushing their work related to the issue.

-The wednesday and friday meetings is also the primary time where merge requests and group code review are performed.
+The wednesday and friday meetings are also the primary time where merge requests and group code review are performed.
 However, any developer can push their features at any time.
 For large and significant changes only the group meeting is allowed to approve of changes.

 Smaller features or changes can be approved by any other developer, after which they can be merge into intended branch immediatly.
 If such a minor change is desired to quickly be added the develop is to do the following: